-PILAR was co-founded by two UK-based scholars with a shared interest in chronic disease reseaerch.
-From their experience, they came to realise the limited opportunities and resources in the Philippines and Indonesia for conducting impact public health and biomedical research, especially for less experienced scholars.
+PILAR was co-founded by two UK-based researchers with a shared interest in chronic disease research, from specific age-related diseases like cancer and heart disease to general age-related frailty.
+Through their experience attempting collaborations with researchers in two SE Asian countries to which they had familial ties, the Philippines and Indonesia, they became aware of just how limited the opportunities and resources were to conduct impactful public health and biomedical research in those countries.
 That realisation prompted the creation of PILAR, short for Philippine and Indonesian Scholars.
 The idea behind PILAR's Research Network is simple: to provide a place for scholars to network, collaborate, and maximise their research experience, and ultimately contribute to the advancement of public health and biomedical science.

 As an organisation with contributors in two countries with developing economies, we also seek to help build the research capabilities of the respective countries through the provision of research and educational resources and opportunities, as well as leveraging the relevant output of our research to advocate for improvements in scientific research, education, and healthcare systems and services.